All houseplants improve health and wellbeing, but different characteristics draw out different benefits.

 All plants are living things, but there are some that register as particularly ‘alive,’ whether that’s because they grow quickly or move throughout the day according to circadian rhythms.

-For example, Calatheas (aka prayer plants) open their leaves with the sun, and close them over at dusk.
+For example, Calatheas (aka prayer plants) are one of our faveourite relaxing plants, as they open their leaves with the sun, and close them over at dusk.
 It's thought that having these plants in your bedroom can help your body prepare for sleep.

 And vigorous growers like the trailing Marble Queen Pothos will push their way over bookcases and around banisters so quickly, you'll almost see them move!